byteflys/plugin-file-compressor/README.md

 - Compress Any Directory into a Zip File
 - Decompress and Modify Zip File
 - Rename Existed Files
-- File Sources Can Be Project, Build, Disk, or Task Artifact
+- Resources Could Come from Project, Build, Disk, Artifact, or Task Output
-- Output Jar Can Be Used as Input of Other Gradle Tasks
+- Output Zip File Can Be Used as Input of Other Gradle Tasks
 - Output of Other Gradle Tasks Can Be Used as Input of Compress Task
 - Customized Output Path and Format
 - Flexible Apis Provided by DSL Object